aimbrain/aimbrain-android-sdk/README.md

     }
 }
   ```
-If data needs to be collected since creating application, extend `AMBNApplication` class as shown in the example.
+If data needs to be collected since the application creation, extend `AMBNApplication` class as shown in the example.

 ```java
 public class MyApplication extends AMBNApplication {